 It is easy to find out what type of sound card your desktop computer has.

 - Internal.
 The outputs are in one line and are located on the back, going across the width of the case of the desktop PC.
 Some of the cards sport taking out the output and input module as an external device connected to the internal card.

 - Built-in (on-board).
 The outputs are usually grouped in a rectangle and are near the USB, PS/2, and other peripheral inputs and outputs of the motherboard, usually on top or in the middle of the back of the case.
 Notebooks and laptops have those too.

-- 1Internal sound cards.To avoid any trouble, I suggest always buying an internal sound card for a free internal slot of your motherboard.
-Sometimes, it may even make your system faster, as the software sound rendering or a weaker processor is loading the CPU a bit more.Advertisement
+- 1To avoid any trouble, I suggest always buying an internal sound card for a free internal slot of your motherboard.
+Sometimes, it may even make your system faster, as the software sound rendering or a weaker processor is loading the CPU a bit more.Internal sound cards.Advertisement

 Check Your Computer's Capacity to Connect to a Sound Card

 Consult your motherboard or computer brand manual or take a look inside the computer to find out whether you have the capacity to connect a sound card.

 Most cards use PCIe slots (x1 multiplier for the PCIe slot is enough but can be higher).
 Other internal cards may still use the old but still market-wise-"barely alive" PCI slot.